sparkletron/TEST-PSX-GLFW-Moving_Square/README.md

 ### Make Commands

-	make 		... builds all
+	make                ... builds nothing, displays info

 	make clean          ... removes all compiled files

 	make PSX_BUILD      ... builds for the PlayStation only

+	make PSX_WINE_BUILD ... builds for the PlayStation using WINE

-	make LINUX_BUILD... builds for Linux only.
+	make LINUX_BUILD    ... builds for Linux only.